Digital cinematography: Digital distribution

 For theaters with digital projectors, digital films may be distributed digitally, either shipped to theaters on hard drives or sent via the Internet or satellite networks.
 Digital Cinema Initiatives, LLC, a joint venture of Disney, Fox, MGM, Paramount, Sony Pictures Entertainment, Universal and Warner Bros.
 Studios, has established standards for digital cinema projection.
 In July 2005, they released the first version of the Digital Cinema System Specification, which encompasses 2K and 4K theatrical projection.
 They also offer compliance testing for exhibitors and equipment suppliers.

 JPEG 2000, a discrete wavelet transform (DWT) based image compression standard developed by the Joint Photographic Experts Group (JPEG) between 1997 and 2000, was selected as the video coding standard for digital cinema in 2004.

 Theater owners initially balked at installing digital projection systems because of high cost and concern over increased technical complexity.
 However new funding models, in which distributors pay a "digital print" fee to theater owners, have helped to alleviate these concerns.
 Digital projection also offers increased flexibility with respect to showing trailers and pre-show advertisements and allowing theater owners to more easily move films between screens or change how many screens a film is playing on, and the higher quality of digital projection provides a better experience to help attract consumers who can now access high-definition content at home.
 These factors have resulted in digital projection becoming an increasingly attractive prospect for theater owners, and the pace of adoption has been rapidly increasing.

-Since some theaters currently don't have digital projection systems, even if a movie is shot and post-produced digitally, it must be transferred to film if a large theatrical release is planned.
+Since some theaters currently do not have digital projection systems, even if a movie is shot and post-produced digitally, it must be transferred to film if a large theatrical release is planned.
 Typically, a film recorder will be used to print digital image data to film, to create a 35 mm internegative.
 After that the duplication process is identical to that of a traditional negative from a film camera.